branchialspace/BOFS-1/README.md

-Bismuth Organic Framework Sensor 1
+Characterization of Bismuth Metal Organic Frameworks for Optical to Spin State Transduction